Ralph G. Allen

 Ralph Gilmore Allen (January 7, 1934 – September 9, 2004) was an American producer, director, writer, lyricist, and professor.
 He is credited, along with Harry Rigby with having conceived of the Tony Award-winning musical comedy Sugar Babies, a tribute to the burlesque era.
 In 1965, Allen was awarded the Guggenheim Fellowship in the category of Humanities.

 Biography

 Ralph Gilmore Allen was born on January 7, 1934, in Philadelphia.
 As a teenager, he and his friends went to see burlesque shows.
 For his friends, the appeal of the burlesque show was the scantily-clad women, but Allen was more interested in the bawdy humor.
 Allen received his bachelor's degree from Amherst College in 1955 and his Doctor of Fine Arts from the Yale School of Drama in 1960.
-It was at Yale than Allen met his wife, Harriet Nichols.
+It was at Yale that Allen met his wife, Harriet Nichols.
 Allen died at the age of 70 in New York City on September 9, 2004.